PTSD and Cardiovascular Disease

 Author: Arenson, M. and Cohen, B. Posttraumatic Stress Disorder and Cardiovascular Disease.
 (2017).
 National Center for PTSD.
 PTSD Research Quarterly, Vol 28, No 1.

 CE Course Objectives

-1. Investigate which system is activated by traumatic stress, causing increased production of catecholamines, rennin, angiotensin II, and aldosterone, which can directly damage the cardiovascular system.
+1. Name which system is activated by traumatic stress, causing increased production of catecholamines, rennin, angiotensin II, and aldosterone, which can directly damage the cardiovascular system.

-2. Examine which inflammatory biomarker has been found to be at a nearly two-fold risk of increased levels in those with PTSD.
+2. Determine which inflammatory biomarker has been found to be at a nearly two-fold risk of increased levels in those with PTSD.

-3. Identify the associated increased risk of coronary heart disease for each standard deviation increase in PTSD symptom severity.
+3. Express the associated increased risk of coronary heart disease for each standard deviation increase in PTSD symptom severity.

 Course Development: Each course is identified and reviewed by the appropriate Quantum Units Education consultant with professional and licensed expertise in the various disciplines we serve.
 Our professional consultants oversee course development to satisfy the needs of various professionals based on their board requirements, rate course degree of difficulty and ensure the course content and exam questions are appropriate, relevant and comprehensive.
 See our professional staff and their bios here.

 *Board Approvals for this course can be found here.

 *Questions regarding how to take a course, refunds, grievance policy and ADA policy can be found here.

 *Questions regarding this course or need support?
 Contact us at: firstname.lastname@example.org.